 While the MLK Day of Service offered Coogs a chance to unite for a good cause, Greene said the Houston Food Bank’s doors are always open to the UH community.

 “We’re running six days a week, from 1 to 2 p.m. on Sundays, and even evening shifts,” he said.
 “Whatever works within your schedule, we can accommodate you.”

 While volunteers helped make a difference for city students, they also started brainstorming about other ways UH can collaborate with the Houston Food Bank.
 Andrew Hamilton, associate dean of UH’s Honors College, and three of his students began a conversation on how UH’s resources could benefit Houston’s hungry.
 One idea they devised was contributing items from the University’s Community Garden to the Houston Food Bank.
 It was this discussion and several learning moments that occurred to both Hamilton and his pupils, that made the Day of Service even more rewarding.

 “As a faculty member, I can do so much to help the community,” he said.
 “My job is to educate the students, and they are receiving a real education here today.”

 Some of UH’s greatest resources are its people, said UH Student Government Association President Cedric Bandoh.
 Through the Cougar community, UH can continue to enhance Houston through volunteer efforts such as the one undertaken at the food bank, he said.

 “It’s important,” he said.
 “Universities have many resources including its faculty, staff and alumni.
 It’s important that we use these resources and give back to the community.
 This is a great example of UH’s generosity and how it gives back to Houston.”

-Visit this link to hear a podcast focused on UH's MLK Day of Service.
+Visit this link or use the audio player below to hear a podcast focused on UH's MLK Day of Service.